1540

 The castle burns for the first time –

-the building was re-covered with only a tin roof.
+the building was only reroofed with a tin roof.

 1895

-Archduke Friedrich (nephew and adopted son of Archduke Albrecht, Field Marshal and Austrian-Hungarian army leader in the First World War, married to Princess Isabella Croy-Dülmen) took possession of the huge legacy of his uncle Albrecht and over time became, not least by increasing the assets, one of the richest men of the monarchy.
-Friedrich acquired, in addition to his military career, a wealth of knowledge in mining and metallurgy as well as in agriculture and forestry, especially dairy farming.
-As military commander and representative of the imperial family Archduke Friedrich had an extraordinary rank and a great reputation.
+Archduke Friedrich (nephew and adopted son of Archduke Albrecht, Field Marshal and Austro-Hungarian Army Commander in World War I, married to Princess Isabella of Croy-Dülmen) inherited his uncle Albrecht’s vast estate and, over time, not least through the growth of his wealth, became one of the richest men in the monarchy.
+In addition to his military career, Friedrich acquired extensive knowledge in mining and metallurgy as well as in agriculture and forestry, particularly in dairy farming.
+As a military commander and representative of the imperial family, Archduke Friedrich held extraordinary rank and enjoyed great prestige.

 1895